dangaiden/blog/content/post/2022/cka-exam-experience.md

 If you have other clusters (like in the exam), check the manifests from other master nodes to see if you're missing something.

-Usually, the main issues are related to paths, ports or some other sort of mispelling within the */etc/kubernetes/manifests* folder.
+Usually, the main issues are related to paths, ports or some other sort of misspelling within the */etc/kubernetes/manifests* folder.

 Others can be as simple as checking and starting the kubelet service in the worker nodes: